 - Sprinkle with the mozzarella cheese and bake for 25 – 30 minutes or until golden brown on top.

-* For something different you can use 500g beef mince with 500g pork mince.
+* For something different you can use 500g beef mince or 500g pork mince.

 # I add at least 1 tbsp of chilli flakes to my bolognese sauce and the kids eat it without any hesitation.